svgeesus/EuroMPE/Duophonic/MPU-board.md

 ## Testing results

-### Frequency measurement
+### Frequency measurement results

 Frequencies tested by loopback of pwm output to FreqMeasureMulti inputs (sketch Three_PWM_in_Serial_Output).
 Tested 20Hz, 20kHz, 440 Hz.
-Limit to accuracy is the exact frequency produced by PWM.
+Limit to verifying accuracy is the exact frequency produced by PWM, especially at higher frequencies, and the limits of a gate-interval frequency meter at low frequencies.

+Teensy 4.0 (FreqMeasureMulti, at 600MHz) compared to Keysight 34465A (gate time 1s).

+PWM at 16.35 Hz, Teensy reports 17.8819, Keysight (AC Filter >3Hz) 17.88204 Hz, sd 1.4 μHz.
+Seems PWM cannot reliably go that low.

+PWM at 20Hz, Teensy reports 20.0003 Hz while Keysight (AC Filter >3Hz, 1s gate) reports 20.000382 Hz sd 129nHz, an error of -82 ppm.
+Keysight is doing gate interval not timing between rising edges, so Keysight is more likely to be incorrect here!
+Also 20Hz is a third of the 60Hz mains frequency.

+PWM at 45Hz, Teensy reports 45.0003 Hz while Keysight (AC filter >3 Hz, 1s gate) reports 45.000567 Hz sd 0.45 μHz, an error of -267 ppm.
+Again likely the Keysight is in error there.

+PWM at 200Hz, Teensy reports 200.0000 while Keysight (AC Filter >20Hz, 1s gate) reports 200.00123 Hz sd 1.55 μHz, an error of -1.23 ppb

+On 440Hz (concert A), Teensy reports 440.0066 Hz while Keysight 34465A (AC filter >20Hz, gate time 100ms) reports 440.009 Hz, sd 30 μHz which is an error of -2.4ppb !

+PWM at 2kHz, Teensy reports 2000.0000 while Keysight (AC Filter >20Hz, 1s gate) reports 2.000012 kHz sd 13.5 μHz, an error of -12 ppb

+PWM at 4kHz, Teensy reports 4000.0000 while Keysight (AC Filter >20Hz, 1s gate) reports 4.000025 kHz sd 33 μHz, an error of -25 ppm.
+Still good agreement there, but likely the Teensy is starting to be in error and we should be using FreqCount instead.

+PWM at 8kHz, Teensy reports 7999.5732 while Keysight (AC Filter >20Hz, 1s gate) reports 8.000050 kHz sd 50 μHz, an error of -476 ppm.

+Worryingly with PWM specified as 20kHz, Teensy reports 20000Hz while Keysight (AC Filter >20Hz, 1s gate) reports 18.18kHz sd 439 Hz (!) implying the PWM frequency is both inaccurate and unstable.